jacobdensford/jacobdensford.com/fell/bestiary.md

 # Bestiary

-Beasts and beings in the Fell are either mortal (M), faërie (M), or nether (N).
+Beasts and beings in the Fell are either mortal (M), faërie (F), or nether (N).

-Unless otherwise noted, HP is assumed to be 4, armor 0, and each ability d6.
+Unless otherwise noted, HP is assumed to be 5, armor 0, and each ability d6.

 ## Black Pudding